 The “Word” of the Messenger of God changes the sinner into the saint.
 It heals the leprosy of disbelief.
 It opens the eyes of the spiritually blind.
 It restores life to those who are spiritually dead.
 It brings agreement and love between light and dark skins.
 It unites men of conflicting religious belief.
 It links together men of

 opposing nations.
-Without destroying the value of the individual contribution of each, it fuses into willing cooperation the active and passive personalities; the dominant and the recessive; the introvert and the extrovert.
+Without destroying the value of the individual contribution of each, it fuses into willing co-operation the active and passive personalities; the dominant and the recessive; the introvert and the extrovert.
 It harmonizes the views of capital and labour.
 It restores health and unity to crippled mortals by converting “virtuous thieves, generous backbiters, and kindly profligates” into wholesome, integrated human beings.
 It inspires the divergent members of society to surrender all, spontaneously and generously, even life if necessary, for their fellowmen, who may be perfect strangers.

 All this is done, Bahá’u’lláh tells us, through the power of God, “the Divine Charmer”.
 Is there any miracle that can be compared with this miracle?